Vyral/base-template/_posts/2019-06-07-a-closer-look-at-what-it-takes-to-be-a-real-estate-agent.md

 5:35- How to take the first step if you’re considering a career in real estate

 I hope this conversation was helpful to you.
-Head on over to [Joinmistysteam.com](Joinmistysteam.com) to get an even better idea of if a career in real estate on our team might be right for you.
+Head on over to [Joinmistysteam.com](https://bebetterdsm.com/career-opportunities/){: target="_blank"} to get an even better idea of if a career in real estate on our team might be right for you.

 If you have any other questions for me in the meantime, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.